Enter this contest for a chance to win this autographed print by Hans Bauer as well as other cool zombie stuff!

 Continue reading WAITING FOR THE WALKING DEAD SEASON 5 PROMOTION

 Zombie Nuptials - Photo by Hans Bauer

 I love zombies.
 This twisted love affair began when I saw Shaun of the Dead.
-Then I co-wrote Global Swarming with the multi-talented writer and Captain Morgan rum imbiber, Greg Crites.
+Then I co-wrote Global Swarming with the prolific writer and Captain Morgan rum imbiber, Greg Crites.
 I found killing humans without spending time on Death Row to be immensely satisfying.
 (It’s a retail worker thing.)
 After watching countless zombie movies, along came The Walking Dead and the discovery that no matter how redneck, a man who carries a crossbow and knows how to use it is dead sexy.
 (Note to producers of the show: Next season; please have Daryl use his Boondock Saints accent.)
 Perhaps one of these days Norman Reedus will play Joe Ledger in a movie based on Jonathan Maberry’s fantastic zombie novel, Patient Zero.
 Typecasting shouldn’t be an issue, Norman.
 Cash those paychecks before more banal teenage vampire/werewolf love triangles capture Americans’ limited imaginations.

 As a book store manager, part of my job is to recommend books to customers.
 Unfortunately, most of my customers are of the geriatric variety and I suspect a great novel like World War Z hits a little too close to home; walking dead and all that jazz.